-During the physical exam, the doctor will check the joints for swelling, redness and warmth.
-Doctor may also check the reflexes and muscle strength.
+During the physical exam, the doctor will check the joints for swelling, redness, and warmth.
+The doctor may also check the reflexes and muscle strength.

 People with rheumatoid arthritis often have an elevated erythrocyte sedimentation rate (ESR, or SED rate) or C-reactive protein (CRP), which may indicate the presence of an inflammatory process in the body.
 Other common blood tests look for rheumatoid factor and anti-CCP antibodies.

-Doctor may recommend X-rays to help track the progression of rheumatoid arthritis in the joints over time.
-MRI and ultrasound tests can help doctor judge the severity of the disease in body.
+The doctor may recommend X-rays to help track the progression of rheumatoid arthritis in the joints over time.
+MRI and ultrasound tests can help the doctor judge the severity of the disease in the body.

 COMPLICATIONS OF RA

 - Nerve damage